 ABOUT THE AUTHOR

-Rachel is the office manager at Prama Wellness Center, office assistant at Prama Institute, and a dedicated mother.
-She holds BA in Developmental Psychology from Suffolk University.
-She started her interest in health and wellness when starting her yoga and meditation practice 18 years ago.
+Rachel holds BA in Developmental Psychology from Suffolk University.
+She started her interest in health and wellness when starting her yoga and meditation practice over 20 years ago.
 Since then she has attended many workshops, retreats, and trainings on the subject.
-She has happily lived and worked in the Prama community with her husband, Alex and their two young boys for the last three years.
+Rachel was a staffperson at the Prama Institute for six years and currently is the Director of the Mountain Breeze Pre-school in Marshall, NC.
+She lives happily with her husband, Alex, and their three young boys.